- Evaluation Fact Sheet – English Family Matters Fact Sheet

 What if there is a need for additional assessments?

-Sometimes a child has needs not addressed by the current IEP.
-Usually, it is because that need area was not identified in the evaluation data.
-If something is missing in the IEP, it is important to go back to the PLAAFP statement to see if that specific area of need was actually identified.
+Sometimes a child has needs are not addressed by the current IEP.
+This may be because that area of need was not identified in an evaluation.
+If something is missing in the IEP, it is important to look at the PLAAFP statement to see if that specific area of need was actually identified and evaluated.

 Parents can request additional evaluations be done if there are concerns that areas of need are not being identified and addressed.
 The same timelines apply.